Local SEO Beginner Updated 2026-03-22

 Optimize your Google Business Profile with accurate category and services.
 Create localized website content targeting “[service] in [city].”
 Build local citations and earn local backlinks.
 Consistent content publishing strengthens all of these signals.

-Want to rank for local searches in every area you serve? theStacc publishes localized content and GBP posts automatically — starting at $49/month.
+Want to rank for local searches in every area you serve? theStacc publishes localized content and GBP posts automatically.
+Starting at $49/month.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime